gwisk/gradguide/README.md

 You should have this question in mind when drafting your materials.
 Everything you prepare should address this question in some capacity.
 I don't want to scare you or sound didactic, but fully-funded Ph.D. programs will be giving you a tuition waiver and paying you a decent stipend for 5-6 years.
 This is a commitment of a few hundred thousand dollars.
 This is why they ask this question, and why you must answer it with a firm "YES."

-This is also why fit is important.
-An arbitrary example: you can be the best biologist in the entire world, but if I'm studying history, there's no way we're going to be a good fit for one another and carry out successful research.
+This is also why fit is an important criterion for the admissions committee.
+An arbitrary and trivial example: you can be the best and most prolific exoplanet researcher in the entire world, but if there's nobody in the department studying exoplanets, you're not going to fit with any of the faculty and carry out successful research.
 Fit is something you need to be aware of.
 If no faculty member is asking the same questions as you, you won't be a good fit.
+And that's fine.
+But find schools where you feel like you'd fit, and it will make answering this question easier, both for you and for the admissions committee.

 How the Adcom Works
 -------------------